 3. Provide the School Entity's assessment strategy that has been most effective in supporting the needs of students, in particular specific student groups most impacted by the COVID-19 pandemic.
 Strategies two and three below are optional.

 Strategy Description Strategy #1 Systematic observations are the most appropriate and effective way to gather information on students with severe disabilities.
-Data are collected on students IEP goals to determine progress.
+Data is collected on student's IEP goals to determine progress.